JoMath363/minesweeper_web_minigame/README.md

-#Minesweeper Clone
+🎮 Minesweeper Clone

-A simple implementation of the classic Minesweeper game.
-This project replicates the basic functionality of the game, allowing users to reveal cells, flag mines, and win by clearing the grid without detonating any mines.
+A simple clone of the classic Minesweeper game, developed as a personal project to replicate its key features.
+Enjoy the challenge of clearing the grid without triggering any mines!

-Features
+✨ Features
-Customizable Grid Sizes: Choose different grid sizes and mine counts.
+Customizable Grid Sizes: Choose between different grid sizes and difficulty levels.
-Flag and Reveal: Mark suspected mines or reveal cells.
+Flag and Reveal: Right-click to flag suspected mines, left-click to reveal cells.
-Win/Lose Conditions: Track game state to determine when the player wins or loses.
+Win/Lose Conditions: Clear the board or lose if you hit a mine.
-Recursive Clearing: Automatically reveal adjacent cells if no mines are nearby.
+Recursive Clearing: Automatically reveal adjacent cells when no mines are nearby.

 Link to the project page: https://jomath363.github.io/minesweeper_web_minigame/